TibaChang/JCC/README.md

 ./demo/demo_code
 ```
 ![alt tag](https://raw.githubusercontent.com/JaredCJR/JCC/master/demo/pictures/phase_codeGen.jpg)
-- JCC uses a fibonacci sequence with iterative method as the demo code to show what JCC can.
+- JCC uses a fibonacci sequence with iterative method as the demo code to show what JCC is able to do!
   - This picture only shows part of the results.